Same'a district

 Same'a District (مديرية سامع) is a district of the Taiz Governorate, Yemen.
 As of 2003, the district had a population of 41,464 inhabitants.

 Location

-It is located in the southern part of Taiz governorate.
-It is bordered by Dimnat Khadir to the north, Al-Mawasit to the south, As Silw to the east and Al-Ma'afer to the west.
+Located in the southern part of Taiz governorate, the district is bordered by Dimnat Khadir to the north, Al-Mawasit to the south, As Silw to the east and Al-Ma'afer to the west.

 Uzaal and villages of Same'a district

-Rural districts in Yemen are divided into 'Uzaal while Uzaal are divided into villages.
+Rural districts in Yemen are divided into 'Uzaal and further divided into villages.
 There is only one Uzlah in Same'a district.